nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :three: "I could not fix it."
+### :speech_balloon: "I could not fix it."

 ---

-### :three: "*I was to lazy to fix it*, and hope someone else will do it, some day."
+### :loudspeaker: "*I was to lazy to fix it*, and hope someone else will do it, some day."

 ---

-### :three: Who is the magic wizard to fix things for you?
+### :question: Who is the magic wizard to fix things for you?

 ---

-### :three: `easier-when-practiced` - Yes, refactoring can be complicated, it gets harder if we don't train it. *Start training today.*
+### :three: `easier-when-practiced` - Yes, refactoring can be complicated, it gets harder if we don't train it, once the code base eroded further. *Start refactoring today.*

 ---

-### :four: "I don't dare to touch this code path, because I don't know what breaks."
+### :speech_balloon: "I don't dare to touch this code path, because I don't know what breaks."

 ---

-### :four: What magic bullet will fix this for you in the future?
+### :question: What magic bullet will fix this for you in the future?

 ---